What To Text After a First Date

 So you know that it doesn’t really matter who texts first after a date, but then comes the question of when to text after a first date.

-Essentially – you shouldn’t be texting as soon as you walk out the door, but you also don’t want to leave it too long.
 Your first text is going to include a “thank you”, so you want to send this within the first 12 hours, if you don’t hear from your date before.

 The time of day that you have the date will also make a difference when it comes to when you should text after the first date.
-If you…
+For example…

 Texting after a date

-1) Had a Morning Date
+1) If You Had a Morning Date

-If you have a morning date, you’ll then want to text late afternoon / evening.
 This gives you enough time to get about your day, have that space like we said, and you can then carry the conversation on with there, asking something like:

 “How was the rest of your day?
 Did you… [mention whatever plans they said they had to show you listen]?”